Stop the Progression of Keratoconus

 Keratoconus is a progressive disease of the cornea.
 With collagen cross-linking (CXL), you can halt the progression of keratoconus by strengthening your cornea.
 This ground-breaking procedure has helped tens of thousands of people around the world.
 NVISION is proud to offer the only FDA approved cross-linking treatment for keratoconus and it is covered by many major insurance plans.

-The disease causes progressive weakening and thinning of the cornea, which causes it to bulge into a cone shape.
+Keratoconus is a condition where the clear tissue on the front of the eye (cornea) is weakened or thinning causing it to bulge outward.
+Symptoms typically occur during a person’s teen years and include blurred vision and sensitivity to light and glare.
 It is typically not correctable with glasses, requiring specialty contact lenses, or in severe cases if left untreated, a corneal transplant.

 If you have keratoconus, your cornea has too few cross-links—or support beams—allowing your cornea to bulge outward into a cone shape.

 The cross-linking procedure adds cross-links to your cornea.
 Once it has been distorted, the cornea cannot regain shape, but this procedure stabilizes and strengthens your cornea, which stops the thinning process and limits further vision loss.

 NVISION is one of the leaders in keratoconus care and surgery.
 Most importantly, our surgeons are keratoconus surgery pioneers and they thoroughly analyze your unique condition to develop a personalized treatment approach.

 Early treatment for keratoconus is necessary to prevent it’s progression.
 While the patients that benefit the most from crosslinking are in their teens or twenties, any patient that demonstrates active disease with progressive thinning can benefit.
 CXL is a treatment to consider if you are in one of the following categories: